reskyner/code-review-guide/PITCHME.md

 <p></p>

-- An issue can be associated with a pull request, and automatically closes when pull request is merged
+An issue can be associated with a pull request, and automatically closes when pull request is merged

 <p></p>

 #### How?

+Pictures...

 @snapend